-Simple changes at your workplace and help from job counselors can keep you on your career path.
-Here's how to get the advice you need.
+Simple changes at your workplace and help from job counselors can keep you on your career path when you have multiple sclerosis (MS).
+The key is to learn where to get the advice you need.

 How Do I Find a Job That Matches My Skills?